NTKHarry/MediaEval2025_NewsImage/README.md

 Your submission can include multiple approaches.

 Each approach must include **precisely one** image recommendation for a given image ID.
+You are allowed to give priority to generating/retrieving images for the 30 articles we pre-selected for the small task (see “subset.csv” in the dataset). **This part must be complete.**
-It should cover and include **as many** many images as possible.
+If you do not manage to provide 8,500 recommendations for the large task, simply share **as many** many images as possible.
-In case there is no image recommendation for a requested ID, this one image entry gets automatically assigned the lowest "image fit" score in the evaluation.
+But in case there is the final evaluation set contains an image ID for which you have no recommendation, then this entry gets assigned the lowest rating score.

 Example submission for the group 'UnstableOsmosis':